GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation: Experiments

-\paragraph{Few-shot learning} In practice, it is important for a parser to remain robust in a novel task domain lack of data annotations.
-Therefore, we reconstruct the \textsc{MetaQA} dataset into Cypher, a graph query language commonly used in the industries but rarely studied in previous semantic parsing research works \cite{seifer2019empirical}, and assess our models under the few-shot learning setting.
-We adjust the data to ensure only 1, 3 and 5 samples of each question type appear in the training set respectively under the 1-shot, 3-shot and 5-shot settings.
-The results in Table \ref{tab:metaqa} indicate that our IR can generalize well with very few labelled data.
-Moreover, the \toolx model that has in advance trained on \textsc{Kqa Pro} data demonstrates the most outstanding performance, especially under the hardest 1-shot setting.
-This further affirms the necessities of unification.
-With \tool, the annotations originally prepared for other graph query languages (\eg SPARQL) can be now easily transferred to facilitate a novel task domain lack of data.
+\paragraph{Low-resource Generalization} To verify whether \tool can aid the semantic parsing of low-resource languages, we reconstruct the \textsc{MetaQA} dataset into Cypher, a graph query language commonly used in the industry but rarely studied in previous semantic parsing works \cite{seifer2019empirical}.
+To simulate the low-resource scenario, we adjust the data split to ensure that only 1, 3, and 5 samples of each question type appear in the training set under the 1-, 3-, and 5-shot settings.

+The results in Table \ref{tab:metaqa} indicate that our methods can remain robust under a low-resource setting with strong few-shot generalization.
+Specifically, the \toolx model that has in advance trained on \textsc{Kqa Pro} (a dataset annotated in SPARQL and KoPL) demonstrates the most outstanding performance on \textsc{MetaQA}-Cypher, especially under the most challenging 1-shot setting.
+Previous works in semantic parsing usually target a specified type of logical form and neglect the data interoperability across languages.
+With the \tool as a bridge, low-resource query languages can now leverage data from other languages.
+A universal semantic parser that can end-to-end support different languages also becomes possible.